 - 2) They provide you access to a less costly and more efficient way of attracting customers.
 Being able to work 24/7, they offer personalized product suggestions without live human intervention.

-- 3) Chatbots can reach multinational and multilingual audiences.
+- 3) Multilingual chatbots can reach multinational and multilingual audiences.

 Many of e-commerce sites have large catalogs that are difficult to navigate.
 Their search instruments and filters are inconvenient to use on mobile phones and even on some websites.
 Shopping chatbots replicate the experience of physical stores, where customers get the professional help and advice from a shop assistant, and don’t have to search for products using inconvenient filters.
 All they need to do is tell what they’re looking for to get the product recommendations right away.

 Numbers provided by Ubisend are spectacular: